Satyagraha: How Ahimsa became a Political Term

 Caliphate

 Ultimately, the Caliphhood had reached the height of its power in medieval times.
 At this time the caliph was considered a deputy of the Prophet Mohammed.
 In this heyday of Islam, the Caliph was both, a mundane and a religious ruler.
 Later, the title of the caliph became less and less important.
-During the Ottoman Empire Caliph was, finally, merely a formal-symbolic title, without mundane power that was held by the Sultan.
+Finally, during the Ottoman Empire, the Caliph was just a formal symbolic title, without mundane power.

 However, the Ottoman Empire had been subject to increasing territorial restrictions since the late eighteenth century.
 Through trade treaties, the former territories of the Ottoman Empire were subjected to the interests of the European powers.
 Therefore, it was the eradication of the Caliphate as a pan-Islamic symbol that led to the emergence of a political movement that deliberately referred back to an Islamic identity.